Industry News

 1. The Heart of DLP: The DMD (Digital Micromirror Device)

-Micromirrors = pixels.
-A DMD with 1920×1080 micromirrors enables a projector with 1080p resolution; 3840×2160 mirrors enable native 4K DLP image quality.
+• Micromirrors = pixels: A DMD with 1920×1080 mirrors enables 1080p resolution; 3840×2160 mirrors enable native 4K.

-Single-Chip DLP + Color Wheel (Traditional Consumer Approach)
+Single‑Chip DLP + Color Wheel (Traditional)

 Modern projectors increasingly use LED arrays or RGB lasers instead of white light bulbs and color wheels: